timkinnane/Rocket.Chat.Docs/bots/bots-faq/README.md

 Bots (aka Chatbots) are pieces of software that provide automated messaging in a chat platform.
 They are useful for running scripted interactions to provide support, conversational workflow or on-boarding and can be integrated with external services.
-In Rocket.Chat, each bot has a user account that it logs in with just like a human.
-We give these users a `bot` role so that its nature is obvious to other users and it can have specific permissions.
+In Rocket.Chat, each bot has an user account that it logs in with just like a human.
+These accounts have the value `bot` set in their `type` attribute that is then seen by the rest of the system.
+This way it is obvious to other users and different bots can have different permissions.

 ## What kinds of bots work with Rocket.Chat?